asood-life/avishkaar/README.md

 <br>
 <img src="screenshots/home-page.png"><br><br>

-<b>VIEW STUDENTS</b>: Enables user to access and view records of all students stored in the database in a tabular format.
+<b>VIEW STUDENTS</b>: access and view records of all students stored in the database in a tabular format.
 <br><br>
 <img src="screenshots/view-students.png"><br>